Cantemirus/udacity_github_final/README.md

 Post your work on GitHub

 ### Description
-This project is with reference to Explore_US_Bikeshare_Data
+This project is with reference to Explore_US_Bikeshare_Data.

 ### Files used
 bikeshare.py, chicago.csv, new_york_city.csv, washington.csv